Larnaca - a small port town, which has recently enjoyed great popularity among tourists.

 For centuries, Salt Lake played a significant role in the economy of the island.
 In historical documents the reign of the Venetians (1489 - 1571 years.)
 Noted that the sale of salt was accomplished abroad on a large scale: more than seventy ships, loaded with salt Aliki annually from Cyprus to Venice.
 The salt trade was one of the main sources of income of the Venetian state.

-The salt was collected until the end of the last century.
-Collection was carried out in the summer months when the water in the lake dries up, and the salt was provided on the surface.
-The territory was divided into sections of the lake between the workers.
-The lake paved the path width of two feet, at which moved themselves collectors of salt and ... donkeys.
-These cute animals played an important role in this process and is an indispensable tool for the transport of salt.
-Path strewn with litter, since a layer of salt was black mud.
-It is this dirt is not allowed to use mechanical methods - salt was collected almost primitive way: a shovel.
+Salt was collected until the end of the last century.
+The collection was carried out in the summer months, when the water in the lake dried up and the salt was on the surface.
+The territory of the lake was divided into sections between workers.
+A half-meter path was laid to the lake, along which collectors of salt and donkeys moved.
+These cute animals played an important role in this process and were an indispensable means for transporting salt.
+The path was lined with bedding, as under the layer of salt there was black mud.
+It was this dirt that did not allow the use of mechanical methods - the salt was collected almost primitively: a shovel.
 This process lasted for two weeks.

 Then the salt is piled in baskets and loaded their donkeys.
 Even beyond the salt lake poured into large piles.
 It takes nearly four weeks.
 Prior to the sale of salt had to stay in a big pile, made in the shape of a pyramid, about a year.